mmonj/class-notes/docs/CSCI 343 - Computer Architecture/notes/Notes April 1 Summary.md

 ## Additional Notes

-- In exams, the datapath diagrams will be provided.
+- In exams, the full datapath diagram will be provided.
 - You must be able to determine control line values and draw individual instruction datapaths.
 - Understanding what each control signal and multiplexer does is key, more than memorization.